[Warning: General spoilers ahead.]

 “Sometimes it’s hard to talk to actors because you never want to give them a result for you [like], ‘…and then on this word, cry.’
 Obviously that would be a very bad director, but he would just say something like, ‘Maybe you don’t want to be having a conversation, but you ended up having it anyway.’
 He’s just smart [and made us] go a little bit deeper [in our performances].”

-In Single All the Way, out on Netflix December 2nd, Macfarlane has a supporting role as a romantic setup for the lead character (Michael Urie), who goes home for Christmas.
+In Single All the Way, out on Netflix December 2nd (trailer below), Macfarlane has a supporting role as a romantic setup for the lead character, an LA social media manager (Michael Urie, a Juilliard classmate who was on ABC’s Ugly Betty while Macfarlane was on the network’s Brothers and Sisters), who goes home to New Hampshire to visit his family for Christmas.
 He enjoyed shooting the film in Montreal, and getting to share space with the legends that are Kathy Najimy and Jennifer Coolidge “I love Montreal.
 I love the cast.
 Kathy was so good,” he says.
 “She was fun to talk to and her husband ended up coming with her.
 They found a wonderful role for him.
 She was great.
 I really liked her so much.”

 Macfarlane’s busy year also included shooting the independent feature, Lone Star Bull, where he plays a nightclub bouncer who befriends a young medical student who performs as a drag queen.
 It’s now in post-production.
 And his biggest project is the Universal romcom feature, BROS, which is shooting now in New York and set to be released theatrically next summer, an experience he is savoring.